briannyeko/briannyeko.github.io/README.md

 My Github Pages repo can be found at:
 https://github.com/briannyeko/briannyeko.github.io

-And, soon, you can see my customized homepage at:
+And, soon, you can see my customized Resume at:

 http://briannyeko.github.io